alefore/weblog/ten-years-of-edge.md

 * In the long-term, however,
-  *Unrelated distractions* are necessary for *Progress* because they enables the *Transformative ideas* to manifest (relationships (g), (h), (a)).
+  *Unrelated distractions* are necessary for *Progress* because they enable *Transformative ideas* to manifest (relationships (g), (h), (a)).

 ### Implications